Skip to main content

 Tip

-After flashing, you need to completely power off the mainboard once.
+After flashing, fully power off the mainboard once.

-• If the firmware starts normally, the LED will begin blinking
+• If the firmware starts normally, the LED will blink:

 Loading...